 We originally proposed total cumulative losses savings of up to 320.6 GWh over the course of 2023-28 from our activities that we intended to undertake during 2023-28.
-These savings are grouped into three main category of activities:
+These savings are grouped into three main categories of activities:

-- activities that are not driven by losses, where the activity assumes the minimum specifications are utilised if losses was not a consideration (which includes non-load related and load related drivers; for example, replacing a transformer with an increased size transformer for a load-related driver); - the (incremental) opportunistic benefit provided from using losses-inclusive specifications for activities that are not driven by losses (for example, using an amorphous core transformer instead of a standard transformer for the transformer being replaced); and finally - 3. proactive losses activities that we carry out to manage losses (for example, replacing pre-1958 transformers with an amorphous core transformer, where both the driver for the activity and the incremental benefit from the technology choice are both losses-driven).
+- 1. activities that are not driven by losses, where the activity assumes the minimum specifications are utilised if losses was not a consideration (which includes non-load related and load related drivers; for example, replacing a transformer with an increased size transformer for a load-related driver); - 2. the (incremental) opportunistic benefit provided from using losses-inclusive specifications for activities that are not driven by losses (for example, using an amorphous core transformer instead of a standard transformer for the transformer being replaced); and finally